ccncWeb/Amazon-Order-Confirmation-Script/README.md

 * **Retrieve data**- right now, our sources come from our Hafele.com/us account, and hardwareresources.com accounts.
 These modules are included separately for anyone interested.

 * **Send** data.
-This part is designed to work with the Amazon Merchant Services, and will send order confirmations once data is retrieved.
+This part is designed to work with the Amazon Marketplace Web Services, and will send order confirmations once data is retrieved.
 ## Collaboration
 If you are interested in working on this script, let us know.
 We can turn your interest into something beneficial for the project.

 Thanks for reading.

 -_Director of Web Sales, Cabinet Connection of NC_